 Camp Ames is located on the scenic Mississinewa River 3.5 miles outside of Peru, Indiana.
 We have 5 full service camping hookups and several other electric hookups for tent campers.
 A full bathroom is available in the camp shack as well as a picnic table and TV to catch up on the latest news.
 Bald eagles are a huge attraction in this area.
 Acres Trust Nature Preserve is a short walk away.
 We have our own wildflower meadow that attracts many butterflies and birds during the summer months.
 It's just a peaceful, quiet place to visit.
 Cell phone service is not great here but not totally absent if you stand in the right place.
 There is no Wi-Fi provided.
 This is our private camp ground and not a for public use unless arrangements are made with us.

 If you smoke do it away from others and not in the building.
 Pick up after yourself.
-You pack it in you pack it out.
+You pack it in, you pack it out.
 No loud music.
 No barking dogs.
-No dogs off leash unless you can really trust them.
+No dogs off leash.
+Pick up after your dog.
 Adults must accompany children at all times.
 No parties.
 Absolutely no fireworks or guns allowed.
 Fire only in designated fire pit.
 An estimate of your arrival time is greatly appreciated in advance of your stay.
 We are not responsible for accident, injury or loss.
 Our dog has the run of our farm, is friendly and does not visit the camping area.

 Paved country road with slight grade and tight turns.
 We have no problem with our 40 foot Class A towing a jeep.
 RV parking is gravel with lots of grass in the area behind the hookups.